daedaldan/bookshelf/README.md

 # Bookshelf
 Bookshelf is an app that lets your share your favorite books with others.

-_This link is no longer active._

-~~To use the app, you can visit http://bookshelfapp-39ee208a0222.herokuapp.com.~~

 To work with the code on your local machine, use the following steps on the command line:
 ```
 git clone https://github.com/daedaldan/bookshelf.git